antonio-boiano/FedOpt/README.md

-# Federated Learning Optimization: Applying communication and computation efficiency to aggregation algorithms
+# FedOpt: Applying communication and computation efficiency to aggregation algorithms

 ## FedOpt Overview
-FedOpt is a Python package designed for testing and evaluating various communication protocols in federated learning environments.
-The package aims to provide a flexible and extensible framework for developers and researchers to assess the performance of communication protocols in the context of federated learning.
+FedOpt is a FL framework designed for testing and evaluating various communication protocols in federated learning environments.
+The framework aims to provide a flexible and extensible framework for developers and researchers to assess the performance of communication protocols in the context of federated learning.

 ## Features